Full Mouth Reconstruction

 What is the Full Mouth Reconstruction Process Like?

-There is no one way to perform full mouth reconstruction.
+We have many ways of performing a full mouth reconstruction.
 Every patient who walks into our office will have a unique set of dental issues.
-After a consultation with the patient, Dr. Sowell will create a personalized treatment plan that will address every dental issue and concern you may have.
+After meeting with you, our dentists will create a personalized treatment plan.
+The plan will address every dental issue and concern you have.

-For example, a treatment plan for a badly broken-down tooth may include rebuilding the foundation of the tooth and treating the nerve health, gums, and bone treatment.
-Then we may use porcelain crowns, porcelain veneers, onlays, or bridges to strengthen the teeth and restore function and beauty.
-We can do whatever it takes to restore your teeth to excellent health.
+For example, a treatment plan for a badly broken tooth includes rebuilding the foundation of the tooth and treating the nerve, gums, and bone.
+Then we may use porcelain crowns, porcelain veneers, onlays, or bridges to strengthen and restore function and beauty to the tooth.
+We will do whatever it takes to restore your teeth to excellent health.

-Sometimes patients have very dark teeth and want a more attractive smile.
+Sometimes, patients have dark teeth and want a more attractive smile.
 They may have a tooth that falls into this category.
-Although, they do not need all the preliminary work to get the tooth healthy and usable.
-Either way, we usually do all the work in our office, providing a turnkey service (except for root canals).
+However, they don’t need all the preliminary work to get the tooth healthy and usable.

-Our dentist in Plano TX has been providing full mouth reconstructions for 20 years and uses all the techniques he’s learned from Dr. Frank Spear of Spear Education.
+Our dentists in Plano TX have been providing full mouth reconstructions for over 20 years.
+They use all the techniques learned from Dr. Frank Spear of Spear Education.

 Full Mouth Reconstruction Before & After